Where to Even Start When Looking For an Enterprise PSA Solution?

 Category 2: Project Portfolio Management Software

-Project portfolio management software was created to manage many projects that are underway, not just a single project.
+PPM software was created to manage many projects that are underway, not just a single project.
 PPM tools help with managing the delivery of a project in an enterprise way.
-Typically they are chosen for internal projects.
+Typically, they are chosen for internal projects.
 PPM does not get into project accounting, customer invoicing, revenue recognition or forecasting of future revenue that could (or could not) be generated on projects.

 Category 3: Professional Services Automation Software

 Professional services automation software is typically used for external projects where customers are being invoiced.
 There are really two types of PSA solutions out there.
 Every tool will say they do it all but the reality is that there is a fairly distinctive line between project and managed service-based PSA tools.

 There is a definitive start and end to the projects managed.
 As such, it is critical that there are automated project accounting measures in place to manage revenue recognition and project financial performance.

 Managed Services PSA Software